Vivian-hihi/SequoiaDB/doc/src/document/reference/Sequoiadb_command/SpecialObjects/BSONArray/pos_en.md

 ##NAME##

-pos - Get the current element.
+pos - Get the element of current subscript.

 ##SYNOPSIS##